 Chlorine Sensitivity

-Chlorine sensitivity is when you experience skin redness, tenderness, or itching.
-In some cases, you can develop rash, hives, or crusting.
-Also called chlorine rash, a red, itchy rash appears after exposure to chlorinated pools or hot tubs.
-The rash can seem raised and scaly.
-The skin can be swollen or tender.
-Hives may also develop in some cases.
+Also called chlorine rash, this red, itchy rash appears after exposure to chlorinated pools or hot tubs.
+It can seem raised and scaly, and the skin can be swollen or tender.
+In some cases, hives may also develop.

-When you spend lots of time in the pool, you are a prime candidate to develop a chlorine rash.
+When you spend lots of time in the pool, you are a prime candidate for developing a chlorine rash.
 The more exposure, the more chances of developing it.
 People responsible for putting chlorine into the pool may develop a rash if some of the chlorine gets into their skin.

 Some people are more sensitive to chlorine than others.
-Such people who have eczema or psoriasis may be more susceptible to developing chlorine rash because their skin is already sensitized.
+People with eczema or psoriasis may be more susceptible to developing chlorine rash because their skin is already sensitized.

 Symptoms of Chlorine Sensitivity

-Its symptoms can vary in intensity from person to person.
-However, symptoms may be the same as other types of rashes caused by irritants.
+Although its symptoms can vary in intensity from person to person, they may be the same as those of other types of rashes caused by irritants.

 Chlorine rash symptoms can include: